Tortar/PowerPointAudio-Extractor/README.md

 Don't worry about when moving on with the slides: a cute bell sound will warn you !

-# Simplified Procedure to use it : using exe_extractor folder
+# Simplified Procedure : using exe_extractor folder

 Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python.